ShinigamiBoss/AMX-CYP-Matrix-Control/README.md

 2. 'ROUTE-IN,OUT' : the the input to the output, IN: an integer between 1 and 16, OUT: an integer between 1 and 16
 3. 'SET_IN_NAME-INDEX,VALUE' : set the input names for routing purposes, INDEX: integer between 1 and 16, VALUE: the name to assign
 4. 'SET_OUT_NAME-INDEX,VALUE' : set the output names for routing purposes, INDEX: integer between 1 and 16, VALUE: the name to assign
-5. 'SET_GUI_IN_NAME-INDEX,VALUE' : set the name displayed to the GUI of the touch panel, INDEX: integer between 1 and 16, VALUE: the name to assign
-6. 'SET_GUI_OUT_NAME-INDEX,VALUE' : set the name displayed to the GUI of the touch panel, INDEX: integer between 1 and 16, VALUE: the name to assign
-7. 'SetGUIStateCmd' : set the panel button stae for the GUI names, possible values are:
-   1. 0 : all states
-   2. 1 : off state
-   3. 2 : on state
-   4. 1 to 256 for multistate buttons
-8. 'REFRESH_GUI' : resend and refresh the user interface names

 ----------------------------------------------------------------------------------------------------------------
 Please consider donating for more work and projects: [PayPal](<https://paypal.me/shinigamiboss?locale.x=en_US>